Our policies

 Energy Policy

-Updated February 2024
+Updated September 2024

-British Sugar’s Energy Policy is to minimise the environmental impact and find opportunities to generate green energy for use and electricity export across our operations.
-As an ABF Sugar company we are committed to setting a near-term science-based emission reduction target in consultation with the Science Based Target initiative, and are certified to the ISO 50001 standard.
-We understand the impact of climate change and that is why we are playing our part by:
+British Sugar’s Energy Policy is designed to minimise our environmental impact and find opportunities to generate green energy for our own operational use and to export where possible.
+As an ABF Sugar company we are committed to a near-term emission reduction target in consultation with the Science Based Target initiative and we are certified to the ISO 50001 standard.

 Download our 'Energy Policy'